-Rethinking Leadership: Vision, creativity and capacity of a transformer
+RETHINKING LEADERSHIP: Vision, creativity and capacity of a transformer

 Unfortunately, the leadership that succeeded the colonial administration inherited the structures of governance, hook, line and sinker without examining the features of their new inheritance as to relevance, suitability or applicability in the environment of a truly independent nation.
 Both Nnamdi Azikiwe and Tafawa Balewa in separate speeches pointed out the existence of this hiatus.

 Furthermore in a multi-ethnic, multi-cultural and multi-religious society the leaders did not have the luxury of close interaction with each other.
 Hence they could not develop a common vision of the future for their new nation nor could they share a common code of values.
-Such interaction could have underlined to them the necessity of their mutual interdependence (Remarks at the National leadership dialogue of the Nigerian Prize for leadership – 29th May 2020).
+Such interaction could have underlined to them the necessity of their mutual interdependence.

-ALSO READ: Senator T.A.
-Orji, Mimiko, Dankwambo recognised as Global Icons of Leadership
+* Remarks at the National leadership dialogue of the Nigerian Prize for leadership – 29th May 2020

 Such interdependence would have facilitated the emergence of a leadership cadre sharing a common vision of the future with a code of values or ethos that would enhance collaboration, cooperation and the convergence of interests developed in an environment that engenders simultaneously a sense of autonomy and self-determination in the constituent sub-national polities.
 The desirability of a federal state would have been under the circumstances self-evident.